sfillingham/arena-llm-capability-evaluation/README.md

 - Model Comparison: Testing across multiple frontier models (GPT-4.1, Claude-4, etc.)

 ## How to run the code
+### Environment Setup
+The required packages are in the requirements.txt file
+'''
+pip install -r requirements.txt
+'''

 ## Current Results and Ongoing Work